 Black Magic Mini Cakes

 - 8 heaped tsp | 1,12 oz | 32g cocoa powder

 - 1 tsp baking powder

-- 2 tbsp virgin coconut oil (more for greasing)
+- 2 tbsp extra virgin olive oil more for greasing

-- Preheat oven to 180ºC/350ºF and grease the molds with coconut oil.
+- Preheat oven to 180ºC/350ºF and grease the molds with olive oil.